AlissonDiniz/library/README.md

 # Library Project

-Software to the management the a library.
+Software for managing a museum library.

 Technologies used: